abhishekmishra/litpd/litpd.md

 In the next section of the program we now construct the pandoc command to run such that both the output document, and output code are generated correctly.

+* The `CODEID_FILTER` variable is created to store the path to the lua pandoc filter which will extract the code from the input document which are marked with code_id and write it to individual source code fragment files with the same name.
-* The `TANGLE_FILTER` variable is created to store the path to the lua pandoc filter which will extract the code from the input document and write it to individual source code files.
+* The `TANGLE_FILTER` variable is created to store the path to the lua pandoc filter which will extract the code from the input document which are marked with code_file and write it to individual source code files.
 * The `PANDOC_CMD` variable stores a string which passes the lua-filter arg and the markdown source type setting to the pandoc command.
 * Then we construct the command to be run in a variable called `cmd` from its